Utilities Screen

 Overlap

-The Overlap is a dim zone between the adjacent squares on the same side of the upper or lower of the Sound-Grid.
+The Overlap is a dim zone between the adjacent grids on the same side of the upper or lower of the Sound-Grid.

 The width of the overlap can be changed with "Overlap" slider.

-Tip: You can get a train horn sound with bending the minor 3rd intervals double notes (e.g. lower side 3rd and 4th square of Major tuning).
+Tip: You can get a train horn sound with bending the minor 3rd intervals double notes (e.g. lower side of the 3rd and 4th grid of Major tuning).

 Multi Notes